COVID-19 travel advice: Getting ready to travel abroad

 What should you do if you get injured or sick while on holiday abroad or if your car breaks down while you are travelling through Europe?

-If you are dreaming of a summer holiday outside the country's borders, we have gathered a wide range of travel advice and links, so you are well prepared before and during our trip abroad.
+If you are dreaming of a holiday outside the country's borders, we have gathered a wide range of travel advice and links, so you are well prepared before and during our trip abroad.

 Follow the travel instructions of the ministry of foreign affairs

 If you are planning a trip abroad, you should acquaint yourself with the instructions of the Ministry of Foreign Affairs and follow them.

 Travel regulations in different countries may change at short notice, and the travel advice of the Ministry of Foreign Affairs is updated continuously.

 You can also use the EU's interactive tool as part of your safe journey planning.
 Below is COVID-19-related information for EU countries: reopen.europa.eu

 EU countries have agreed on a border opening plan that includes a COVID-19 certificate to facilitate travel within the EU, Norway and Iceland from 1 July 2021.
 The certificate is commonly referred to as "corona passport” and its purpose is to allow the holder to travel quarantine-free if they have been vaccinated, have a negative test or have had COVID-19.

 The certificate must contain information about name, date of birth and details about the test or vaccine.